timnotter/Universim2/README.md

 This is an unfinished version of a galaxy simulator, written in C++ on Linux.
 The renderer is written from scratch, only using the X11 library to display everything on screen

+The exe is under construction but not ready yet

 Controls:
 "escape": Close program.
 "space": Pause/Unpause simulation.